jayaseela24/myproj/README.md

 # myproj
-This is my new project with blank.yml and my proj file
+This is my new project with blank.yml and README in myproj repo